-Several companies make vegan honey alternatives:
+Several companies make terrific vegan alternatives:

-Reasons to avoid honey:
+Reasons to Avoid Honey:

 - Beekeepers often respond to disease outbreaks by burning their hives—killing all bees inside.